This page was last updated for the Academic Year 2019-2020.

 Online lectures

-All lectures and instructions will be taught digitally, using Canvas Conferences.
 We will be using Powerpoint slides predominantly, and at times, may use Microsoft Whiteboard.
 Be on time and present, digitally, and participate.
 We encourage you strongly to enable your camera and have a functional microphone for interactivity.

 Course overview